xianfengyuan/fibs-app-deploy/README.md

-This manifest defines an ArgoCD app that deploys the fibs-app automatically.
+This repo defines an ArgoCD application referencing [fibs-app-config](https://github.com/xianfengyuan/fibs-app-config) repo.
-The deployment is triggered by a push commit in the [fibs-app](https://github.com/xianfengyuan/fibs-app) repo.
+The ArgoCD app deploys the [fibs-app](https://github.com/xianfengyuan/fibs-app) automatically, which is triggered by a github push action in the [fibs-app](https://github.com/xianfengyuan/fibs-app) repo.